 Signs of a malfunctioning grease trap

 Identifying signs of a malfunctioning grease trap is crucial for early detection and prevention of potential problems.
-Some common signs that indicate a malfunctioning grease trap include:
+Some common signs that indicate a malfunctioning grease trap include (for fixes, see our guide to common grease trap problems):

 1. Slow drainage: If water takes longer to drain than usual, it may indicate a partial blockage in the grease trap.
 This can be caused by excessive grease accumulation or a damaged baffle.

-2. Foul odors: A strong, unpleasant odor emanating from the drains or the grease trap itself is a clear sign of a problem.
+2. Foul odours: A strong, unpleasant odour emanating from the drains or the grease trap itself is a clear sign of a problem.
 It could indicate a build-up of decomposing grease or a broken seal.

 3. Backups and overflows: If wastewater starts backing up into sinks, drains, or the kitchen area, it is a clear indication of a clogged or malfunctioning grease trap.
 Immediate action is necessary to prevent further damage and health hazards.